Ethelred Taunton: Life

-Taunton was born at Rugeley, Staffordshire, England, the youngest son of Doctor Thomas Taunton of Rugeley, by his wife Mary, daughter of Colonel Clarke of the Royal Marines.
+Taunton was born at Rugeley, Staffordshire, England, the youngest son of Thomas Taunton of Rugeley, by his wife Mary, daughter of Colonel Clarke of the Royal Marines.
 Taunton was educated at Downside, and formed a desire to enter the Benedictine Order, but health was an obstacle.
 He studied music at Lichfield and became an accomplished organist.
 He then entered the Institute of St. Andrew, founded by the Catholic convert, George Bampfield, at Barnet; but again his health prevented him from remaining.
 Finally, he joined the Congregation of the Oblates of St. Charles founded by Cardinal Manning at Bayswater, and in 1883 he was ordained priest.

 Three years later he was sent on the mission to the Church of Our Lady of Good Counsel in Stoke Newington in North London.
 Here he built a new temporary church, which was opened in 1888; but shortly afterwards he received serious injury by the accidental fall of some scaffolding, which brought on partial paralysis, and permanently incapacitated him from active work.

 He continued, however, to be busy with his pen.
 He was a man of wide reading, and wrote on a large number of subjects.
 For a while he lived at Bruges where he founded and edited "St. Luke's Magazine"; but it had only a brief existence, and having partially recovered his health, he returned to England and devoted himself to literature.

 His death took place somewhat suddenly, in London, from heart failure, at the age of fifty.